osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 ### v1.6 (October 2024)

 Version 1.6 includes a new Annotation Service API method for exporting time-series data from the archive to common file formats including HDF5, CSV, and XLSX (Excel).
-It also provides an enhancement to the annotations query API method for filtering annotations by dataset id, in addition to the previously supported methods for filtering by owner and comment text field content.
+It provides an enhancement to the annotations query API method for filtering annotations by dataset id, in addition to the previously supported methods for filtering by owner and comment text field content.
+Support is also added for querying datasets and annotations by id.

 ## todo and road map